EyaBahri1/RHCSA-Training/11-networking.md

 ### nmtui (Text UI for NetworkManager)
 👋 In this section, we will explore how to modify some network parameters.

-- Change hostname: `hostnamectl hostname name.example.com`
+- Change hostname: `hostnamectl set-hostname name.example.com`
 - Use GUI with `nmtui` to set the system hostname
 - Edit network settings with `nmtui` > Edit a connection > Set IPs, Gateway, DNS manually
 - Don't forget to deactivate and reactivate the interface afterward